A Life insurance table rating can be expensive, but they don’t have to be!

 Table ratings are negotiable, but not often.

-In some instances, it may be possible to improve the offer by one table rating if favorable factors exist.
+In that case, we may be able to improve the offer by one table rating (25%) if favorable factors exist.

 When available, a table shave program may offer you a universal life policy for a similar price to term life insurance.